 Medical Billing and Coding Schools in Wisconsin

-Anthem College in Brookfield was founded near Milwaukee, Wis., in 2006, and has been accredited by the Accrediting Bureau of Health Education Schools since its founding.
+Anthem College – Milwaukee was founded in 2006, and is accredited by the Accrediting Council of Independent Colleges and Schools (ACICS).
 Anthem College in Brookfield offers a diploma and an associate degree program – available through the health information technology program – in medical billing and coding.

 Blackhawk Technical College offers approximately 50 programs, including a technical diploma in medical billing and coding.